iay/shibboleth-idp-docker/README.md

 ## Shibboleth "Install"

+Before attempting the next step, you should edit the `install` script to change the critical parameters at the top:

+* `JAVA_HOME`: because you're going to be running `./install` *outside* the container, you need to have Java set up there as well as inside, and the location of your JRE should be referenced by the `JAVA_HOME` variable.
+This is not ideal, and at some point I may move to performing this operation inside a second container spun up for the purpose.
+* `UFPASS` and `SEALERPASS` are passwords to use if the user-facing TLS credential or data sealer keystores, respectively, need to be generated.
+It's arguable whether changing the default `X-changethis` values really adds any security given that the values are just put in the clear in property files anyway.
+* `SCOPE` should be your organizational scope.
+* `HOST` is built from `SCOPE` by prepending `idp2.`, which probably won't suit you.
+* `ENTITYID` is built from `HOST`.
+The default here is the same as the interactive install would suggest.

-Executing the `./install` script will run the Shibboleth install process.
-If you do not have a `shibboleth-idp` directory, this will act like a first-time install and prompt you for critical parameters, resulting in a basic installation in that directory.
+Executing the `./install` script will now run the Shibboleth install process.
+If you do not have a `shibboleth-idp` directory, this will act like a first-time install using the parameters you set before, resulting in a basic installation in that directory.

 If `shibboleth-idp` already exists, `./install` will act to upgrade it to the latest distribution.
 This should be idempotent; you should be able to just run `./install` at any time without changing the results.

-Note that because you're running `./install` *outside* the container, you need to have Java set up there as well as inside, and referenced by the `JAVA_HOME` environmental variable.
-This is not ideal, and at some point I may move to performing this operation inside a second container spun up for the purpose.
+In this case, the variables set at the top of the `install` script won't have any effect as the appropriate values are already frozen into the configuration.

 ## Building the Image